digital-fabric/polyphony/docs/index.md

 ## Contributing to Polyphony

 Issues and pull requests will be gladly accepted.
-Please use the git repository at https://github.com/digital-fabric/polyphony as your primary point of departure for contributing.
+Please use the [Polyphony git repository](https://github.com/digital-fabric/polyphony) as your primary point of departure for contributing.